 Here’s an example: Joyce is a Knowledge Manager working with leaders across her organisation to identify tacit knowledge sources.
 She starts by noting down potential sources and exchanges of information happening through face-to-face meetings across her organisation.

 The second fundamental step is to build a stack of knowledge management tools you’ll use to capture and store information.
-For example, at 360Learning we use Trello both as a project management tool and information repository.
-We also use our own learning platform and knowledge base to capture and store information.
+For example, at 360Learning we use our own learning platform and knowledge base to capture and store information.

 Back to Joyce: she works to capture the tacit knowledge she has found into explicit knowledge and organised sources of information.
 She puts a business process in place that requires employees to use a structured template to document information on initiatives and projects discussed in meetings.
-This new knowledge is posted on a Trello card for anyone to see and retrieve at a later date, building an information management system.
+This new knowledge is stored in a document management system for anyone to see and retrieve at a later date.